TylerNakamura/tylernakamura.github.io/about.md

 The advancement of technology we experience today is abnormal, the world looks vastly different today than it did 100 years ago.
 I am thrilled to watch how technology further changes the world.

+---

-### Favorite Quote
+### Favorite Quotes

-"It is the mark of an educated mind to be able to entertain a thought without accepting it." -Aristotle
+"It is the mark of an educated mind to be able to entertain a thought without accepting it." - Aristotle

+"Only the educated are free" - Epictetus